 7. Clean the main drain

-This method made the list because sometimes it's not the tub drain that's clogged but rather the main drain or sewer line.
+Sometimes it's not the tub drain that's clogged but rather the main drain or sewer line.
 And with the high volume of water used in a tub, this is often where you first notice a problem.
 If, for example, you hear gurgling from the tub when the toilet is flushed or the sink faucet runs for a while, there's a good chance the main drain is clogged.
-It's time to call a plumber or, if you're up for a really good time, auger the line yourself.
+It's time to call a professional plumber or, if you're up for a really good time, auger the line yourself.
 Bear in mind that if you unclog the main drain or sewer line and the tub drain is still slower than normal, it's could be that the main clog has led to buildup in the tub drain, so you might have to snake it anyway.